bluecatlabs/gateway-workflows/Community/dhcp_exporter/README.md

 ## Additional

 1. **Adding additional UDF columns**
-If you wish to add more UDF columns to the table, you can do so by editing the `config_en.json` file.
+If you wish to add more UDF columns to the table, you can do so by editing the config file (either `config_en.json` or `config_ja.json`).
-Add data to the `props` section of the JSON file for additional UDF columns.
+Add data to the `props` section of the config file for additional UDF columns.
 For example:
 ```
 {